What is an income protection increasing claims option and is it worth having?

-Most income protection policies are designed to replace up to 75% of your regular income, but what you are paid out initially might not be enough down the road e.g. in 5 years (as the cost of living rises).
+Most income protection policies are designed to replace up to 75% of your regular income, but what you are paid out initially might not be enough down the road eg in five years (as the cost of living rises).
 If you have selected the increasing claims option for your policy, your benefits will increase every year either by a fixed percentage or by the yearly CPI increase.

 Income protection insurance is designed to replace your regular income when injury or illness mean you are unable to work.
 Created to help you manage your finances even when you are not earning money, this type of policy pays a monthly benefit equivalent to up to 75% of your regular income while you are off work.

 However, if you suffer a serious medical issue and you are unable to work for years, receiving your regular monthly benefit amount may not leave you in the same strong financial position.
-Similarly, if you took out a policy 10 years ago, the monthly benefit amount that was suitable when you first applied for your policy will likely not satisfy your financial needs today.
+Similarly, if you took out a policy ten years ago, the monthly benefit amount that was suitable when you first applied for your policy will likely not satisfy your financial needs today.
 The cost of living rises every year, so it makes sense that you may need your benefit amount to also increase every year.

 With this in mind, the vast majority of insurers offer an income protection increasing claims option with their income protection policies.
 This ensures that your monthly benefit amount rises every year, either by a fixed percentage or by the same amount as the CPI increase.
 This protects you and your loved ones against the rising cost of living and ensures that you will not suffer a severe financial impact when you are unable to work.